Skip to content ↓

 How to apply

 Applying for financial aid can be complicated, so we have broken it down to make it a bit easier.
-Before we can decide what your financial aid award looks like, we need to know what your financial situation is.
+Before we can decide what your financial aid offer looks like, we need to know what your financial situation is.
 To do this, we use three documents that paint us a detailed picture of what kind of aid you’ll need to be able to attend MIT affordably.

-Three steps to apply for aid.
+Four steps to apply for aid

 1. CSS Profile: a tool provided by the College Board that we use to determine if you qualify for a need-based MIT Scholarship

-2. Parental tax returns or income documentation: your parents’ tax returns or income documentation must be submitted through the College Board’s secure IDOC platform
+4. Parental tax returns or income documentation: your parents’ tax returns or income documentation must be submitted through the College Board’s secure IDOC platform

 Start your application →